online-judge-tools/verification-helper/README.md

 -   If you cannot find problems to verify your library anywhere, we suggest that you add a problem to [Library Checker](https://judge.yosupo.jp/).
 -   You do not need to display the MIT License if you call `online-judge-verify-helper` from GitHub Actions ([Details, in Japanese](https://github.com/kmyk/online-judge-verify-helper/issues/34)).
 -   This is tool to efficiently verify your library, not to check or prettify your code.
 If you need such functions, you can try formatters like [clang-format](https://clang.llvm.org/docs/ClangFormat.html) or linters like [cppcheck](http://cppcheck.sourceforge.net/).
--   Languages other than C++ are also supported (Example: [examples/circle.test.awk](https://github.com/kmyk/online-judge-verify-helper/tree/master/examples/circle.test.awk)).
-You need a file like `.verify-helper/config.toml` that specifies the commands for compiling and running the program (Example: [.verify-helper/config.toml](https://github.com/kmyk/online-judge-verify-helper/blob/master/.verify-helper/config.toml)).

 ## Authors